rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 4. (+5) In the absence of message history, a message in the message history field indicates that this is the beginning of the dialogue.
 5. (+5) When sending a message to another user, the message history scrolls to the sent message (making the just-sent message visible to the user).
 6. (+5) When receiving a message from another user in an open dialogue, the message history scrolls to the received message (making the just-received message visible to the user).
 7. (+5) When opening a dialogue with unread messages, new messages are separated from the read messages by a dividing line, and the user can see the dividing line and at least one unread message.
-When receiving new unread messages appear (before meeting the conditions to remove the dividing line), the line must always stay within the dialogue area and not hide in the scroll area.
+When receiving new unread messages in an open dialogue, the line must always stay within the dialogue area and not hide in the scroll area until the conditions to remove it are met.
-8. (+5) The dividing line between read and unread messages can be removed by each of the following actions: when scrolling the message history area, after clicking the message send button, or clicking inside the message history area.
+8. (+5) The dividing line between read and unread messages in an open dialogue can be removed by each of the following actions: when scrolling the message history area, after clicking the message send button, or clicking inside the message history area.
-9. (+5) After meeting the conditions to remove the dividing line new messages are immediately given a read status.
-The same thing happens when a dialog is just started.
+9. (+5) After meeting the conditions to remove the dividing line, new messages are immediately given a "read" status.
+This must be implemented for both old dialogues that already have a history and new dialogues that have just been started for the first time.
 10. (+5) If no recipient is selected, the message send button and message input field must be inactive (or hidden), and there must be a message in the message history field indicating the need to select a recipient.
 11. (+5) Sending a message to a user is possible both by clicking the send button with the mouse or by pressing the "Enter" key without the need to focus on the send button.
 12. (+10) The user can delete their own previously sent messages.